ansible-collections/pravic/docs/adr/002-handle-update.md

 The disadvantages of this approach are that it diverges from the network resource modules and it could end up being really tedious having to add this to every resource if you wanted to always use something like `state=merged`.

 ## Decision
 We propose to adopt Solution #2 to handle resource update.
 The solution partially complies with the behaviour of the network resource modules.
-Consequently, we propose that the state parameter accept the following values: `present`, `absent`, `replaced` and `merged`.
+Consequently, we propose that the state parameter accept the following values: `deleted`, `replaced` and `merged`.